Donald Trump’s Hair Color At Cincinnati Rally Looks Like He ‘Dyed It With Mustard,’ Conservative Pundit Says

 — Claude Taylor (@TrueFactsStated) August 1, 2019

 “Trump matched his hair color to the yellow Fox News ‘ALERT’ banner on the TV,” wrote one Twitter user.

-Another, Twitter user “Mrs. Betty Bowers,” remarked that “Trump’s hilarious, radioactive-horse-p**s hair is what Turner Movie Classics would look like if they colorized black & white movies with free software.”
+“Trump’s hilarious, radioactive-horse-p**s hair is what Turner Movie Classics would look like if they colorized black & white movies with free software,” another Twitter user remarked.

-Wilson was not the only Twitter user to make the comparison between Trump’s hair dye and mustard, as user @BillyHendoe noted that, “Trump used the new mustard ice cream for his hair color tonight.”
+Wilson was not the only Twitter user to make the comparison between Trump’s hair dye and mustard.

+“Trump used the new mustard ice cream for his hair color tonight,” another user noted.

 Trump ran out of dye and went with neon yellow highlighter fluid instead.